Global fertility rates to plunge in decades ahead, new report says | KRDO

 A previous analysis by IHME published in the Lancet in 2020 predicted that the world population will peak in 2064 at around 9.7 billion and then decline to 8.8 billion by 2100.
 Another projection by the UN World Population Prospects 2022 predicted world population to peak at 10.4 billion in the 2080s.

-Regardless of the exact timing of peak world population, it will begin declining in the next few decades, Sciubba said, with dramatic geopolitical, economic and societal consequences.
+Regardless of the exact timing of peak world population, it will likely begin declining in the second half of the century, Sciubba said, with dramatic geopolitical, economic and societal consequences.

 ‘Demographically divided world’